Oxaziridine: Structure and reactivity

-Reactions
+Nucleophiles tend to attack at the aziridine nitrogen when the nitrogen substituent is small (R1= H), and at the oxygen atom when the nitrogen substituent has greater steric bulk.

 Hydrazine production

-Oxaziridines are intermediates in the peroxide process for the production of hydrazine.
+Oxaziridines are intermediates in the peroxide process for hydrazine.
 Many millions of kilograms of hydrazine are produced annually by this method that involves a step wherein ammonia is oxidized in the presence of methyl ethyl ketone to give the oxaziridine: